 The Wally Parks NHRA Motorsports Museum provides an exciting educational experience for all visitors that step foot into the Museum.
 Through our exhibits, interactive displays, seminars and events, the museum is able to provide an understanding of the automobile, particularly motorsports, and how it has evolved in American culture.
 We offer unique guided tours and lesson plans for various age groups.
-Please contact our Education Manager Monique Valadez to learn more at (909) 622-3389 or by email at firstname.lastname@example.org
+Please contact the Museum at (909) 622-2575 or email, firstname.lastname@example.org.

 The Wally Parks NHRA Motorsports Museum is a wonderful resource for bringing classroom exhibitis alive!
 Our Exhibits provide a fascinating story of the far-reaching changes motorsports and hot rodding has provided modern society.
 From humble beginnings to today’s top dollar drags, from a hobby sport to mainstream professional drag shows; motorsports and designers/drivers/engineers has changed our everyday practices.

 Tours are available year round Wednesday through Sunday from 10AM to 5PM.
 Groups of 10 or more are eligible for discount admission rates.
 Tours can range form 45 minutes to 1 hour and 30 minutes.
 Each tour includes a guided tour of current exhibits, an in depth look at our permanent collection, and the history behind the museum.
 We also offer a self-guided scavenger hunt.

 Tours can be custom tailored to the specific interests of your group, call our Educational Manager to book your visit today.

 L.A.
 FAIRKIDS PROGRAM